 To help students face their years of higher education responsibly, or assist those who have already accumulated a significant amount of student debt, we have compiled this guide to answer your questions about how to avoid and manage student debt in the UK.

-Books and other supplies should also be factored into the cost of education, but the annual price will vary greatly based on what you specifically need and where you purchase them.
+You should also factor books and other supplies into the cost of education.
+The annual price will vary considerably based on what you specifically need and where you purchase them.
 Some student report that textbooks run as high as £1,000 per year, while others save significantly by purchasing used or discounted books whenever possible.

 It is important to be realistic when estimating the college costs to formulate the best budget for your needs.
+The University of Manchester puts total costs at £9,255 per year.
 Once you are in school, you can adjust particular categories, if they are more expensive than you anticipated.

 There are still maintenance grants available to some UK students, and it would be wise to see if you qualify before exploring other financial aid options.

 Grants basically constitute free money, which is provided by the British government to help individuals pay for a college education they might not be able to afford otherwise.
-Most grants are based on financial need, but other factors might come into play with special support grants, including:
+Most grants get awarded on financial need, but other factors might come into play with special support grants, including: